-In this project, we investigate the relationship between title and text in eighteenth-century fiction.
-Is it merely a convention of the literary marketplace that certain books are labeled as a “novel”, “romance” or “tale”, or do these labels point to formal, thematic or conceptual differences within the texts themselves?
-And how do these self-applied 18th century labels relate to our own descriptions of the “genres” of the period within contemporary criticism?
-Our use of the Eighteenth-Century Collections Online archive offers our project a much wider range of self-labeled texts than previously available and marks the first attempt to quantitatively analyze this database.
-This study traces the emergence of the genres of contemporary fiction as they are organized within the milieu of eighteenth-century writing, paying careful attention to the shifts in meaning and work of the individual labels across the century.
-Through our research we seek to both complicate the “rise of the novel” narratives that dominate literary history and put pressure on the idea of eighteenth-century “genres” of writing.
+This project investigates the relationship between title and text in eighteenth-century fiction.
+Is it merely a convention of the literary marketplace that certain books are labeled as “novel”, “romance” or “tale” – or do these terms point to formal and thematic features of the texts themselves?
+And how do these self-applied 18th century genre labels relate to the categories of contemporary criticism?
+Our use of the Eighteenth-Century Collections Online has given us access to a much wider range of texts than previously available, allowing to trace the emergence of fictional genres from the milieu of eighteenth-century writing.
+Our study of the shifts in meaning and function of the individual labels seeks to both question the “rise of the novel” narratives still current in literary history, and to problematize the idea of eighteenth-century “genres” of writing.

-Participants: Mark Algee-Hewitt, Laura Eidem, Anita Law and Tanya Llewellyn
+Participants: Mark Algee-Hewitt, Laura Eidem, Ryan Heuser, Anita Law and Tanya Llewellyn

 Between Canon and Corpus: The Twentieth Century Novel in English

 Of the tens of thousands of novels published in English in the 20th century, which subset would represent a reasonable, interesting, and useful representation of the whole?
 In this project, as the Lab begins to construct a corpus of 20th century fiction, we reflect upon the criteria of selection used in such an endeavor, super-imposing lists of works deemed worthy of attention by various sources of authority (both expert and popular) and analyzing their inter-relation.
-Once the corpus has been constituted on these grounds, we will be able to conduct studies of the fabricated whole that remain sensitive to its internal differentiation, pursuing links between literary form and the divergent social destinies of texts.
+Once the corpus has been thus constituted, we will be able to conduct studies that remain sensitive to its internal differentiation, pursuing links between literary form and the divergent social destinies of texts.

-Participants: Fabien Moll-François and Dominique Pestre [EHESS], Ryan Heuser and Franco Moretti [Literary Lab]
+Participants: Dominique Pestre [EHESS]; Franco Moretti [Literary Lab]